SUSTAIN: Supporting service users to manage antipsychotic-induced hunger: Co-development and refinement of a non-pharmacological intervention

 How are we doing it?

-The SUSTAIN study consists of two main phases:
+The SUSTAIN study consists of 3 main phases:

-Co-develop - In phase two (12-18 months) we are co-designing a non-pharmacological support package based on the learning from phase one.
-We're working with a Lived Experience Advisory Panel that we specifically recruited to support this study.
-The panel consists of eight mental health service users and two carers, and we're working with them to co-design the package.
-We are running consensus workshops to include other service users and carers, as well as mental health professionals, to co-design and draft resources for the support package.
+Co-develop - In phase two, we co-designed a non-pharmacological support package based on the learning from phase one.
+We worked with our Lived Experience Advisory Panel (LEAP), that we specifically recruited to support this study, to agree the main components of the support package.
+We also ran workshops to include other service users and carers, as well as mental health professionals, to co-design and draft resources for the support package.

 Who are we working with?